Chattanooga, Tennessee: 21st century

-Since the beginning of the 21st century, the city of Chattanooga has grown, attracting people from out of state and even out of the country.

-Chattanooga launched the first one-gigabit-per-second Internet service in the United States in September 2010, provided through the city-owned utility EPB.
+Chattanooga launched the first government-provided one-gigabit-per-second Internet service in the United States in September 2010, provided through the city-owned utility EPB.

 In August 2012, Chattanooga developed its own typeface, called Chatype, which marks the first time a municipality has its own typeface in the United States and the first crowd-funded, custom-made typeface in the world.

-On July 16, 2015, six people—four U.S. Marines, one sailor, and the gunman—were killed and two more were wounded in shootings at two U.S. military facilities in Chattanooga.
+On July 16, 2015, five people — four U.S. Marines and one sailor — were murdered and two more were wounded in shootings at two U.S. military facilities in Chattanooga.
+The perpetrator was Muhammad Youssef Abdulazeez, an Islamic terrorist.

 On November 21, 2016, a school bus carrying students from Woodmore Elementary School crashed in the Brainerd neighborhood, killing 6 and injuring 23.
 In March 2018, the driver, an employee of Durham School Services, was convicted of six counts of criminally negligent homicide, 11 counts of reckless aggravated assault, seven counts of assault, reckless endangerment, reckless driving and illegally using his phone while driving.
 The crash reignited the debate about whether seat belts should be required in school buses.

-On June 5, 2022, there was a mass shooting in Chattanooga that left three dead and injured 11.
+On June 5, 2022, there was a mass shooting outside a night club in Chattanooga that left three dead and injured 11.